Red Hydrogen One

-RED Hydrogen One is an Android smartphone manufactured by Red Digital Cinema.
-It was officially announced on May 18, 2018 with a release date in August 2018. and released in the United States via AT&T and Verizon Wireless on November 2, 2018 after multiple delays.
+The Red Hydrogen One is a discontinued Android smartphone manufactured by Red Digital Cinema.
+It was announced on May 18, 2018, and released in the United States via AT&T and Verizon Wireless on November 2, 2018, after multiple delays.

-The Hydrogen One's signature features revolve around imaging, including a 3D display (called 4-View or 4V) that uses diffracted backlighting to create depth effects, dual front and rear cameras that can take pictures and film video in the device's proprietary 3D format as well as standard 3D SBS and 2D, and pin connectors that were meant to allow the device to be integrated into other planned products (such as a 3D 8K camera called RED Lithium that was to use the Hydrogen One as a viewfinder).
+The Hydrogen One's signature features revolve around imaging, including a 3D display (called 4-View or 4V) that uses diffracted backlighting to create depth effects, dual front and rear cameras that can take pictures and film video in the device's proprietary 3D format as well as standard 3D SBS and 2D, and pin connectors that were meant to allow the device to be integrated into other planned products (such as a 3D 8K camera called Red Lithium that was to use the Hydrogen One as a viewfinder).

+It was discontinued in October 2019, after which Red exited the smartphone market.

 Specifications

 Hardware

 The Hydrogen One's design is influenced by the lens mounts of Red's cinema cameras, with aluminum and Kevlar materials. scalloped grips, and texturing; hardware buttons and a fingerprint reader are integrated into some of the scallops.
 It features a 5.7-inch 1440p LCD with 3D display technology branded as "4V" ("4 View").
 Developed by the Red-backed startup Leia, it uses nanostructures to diffract the display's backlight into a light field, creating a "holographic" depth effect.

 The device features dual 8-megapixel front-facing and 16-megapixel rear-facing cameras, which can also be used to take holographic photos and video compatible with 4V.
 The front-facing cameras only support 4V in portrait orientation, and the rear-facing cameras only support 4V in landscape.
 There are expansion pins on the rear of the Hydrogen One for integration with other hardware.
 Red unveiled an 8K professional camera in partnership with Lucid, which supports 4V and could use a Hydrogen One as a 3D viewfinder.
 However, references to these products have since been removed from Red's website, citing planned "changes" to the Hydrogen program.
 It utilizes the Qualcomm Snapdragon 835 system-on-chip, with 6 GB of RAM, 128 GB of expandable storage, and a 4500 mAH battery.